 There is no experience of granisetron in human pregnancy.
-Animal studies have shown no teratogenic effects in rats or rabbits at intravenous doses up to 9 and 3 mg/kg/day respectively.
+Animal studies have shown no teratogenic effects in rats or rabbits at intravenous doses up to 9 and 3 mg/kg/day respectively, or at oral doses up to 125 and 32 mg/kg/day respectively.
 Time weighted systemic exposure (maternal plasma AUC) at the highest intravenous dose in rats was about 7 times higher than that in humans at therapeutic dose levels, but insufficient data are available for a similar comparison in rabbits.
-Because of the low safety margin indicated by the animal studies and because animal reproduction studies are not always predictive of human response, Granisetron injection should be used during pregnancy only if clearly needed.
+Because of the low safety margin indicated by the animal studies and because animal reproduction studies are not always predictive of human response, GRANISETRON-AFT should be used during pregnancy only if clearly needed.